 Linton v.
 United States, 630 F.3d 1211 (9th Cir.
 2011).
-Obtained an important reversal of the district court’s decision that gifting LLC interests was an indirect gift of property rather than a gift of LLC interests under the step transaction doctrine and reversal of the district court’s grant of summary judgment in favor of the government.
+Obtained an important reversal of the district court’s decision that gifting LLC interests was an indirect gift of property rather than a gift of LLC interests under the step transaction doctrine.
 The reversal left intact a longstanding and common estate planning tool used to reduce the value of gifts by applying valuation discounts to gifted LLC interests.

 Pacific Fisheries v.
 United States, 539 F.3d 1143 (9th Cir.
 2008).
 In case involving the adequacy of the government’s disclosure in response to a Freedom of Information Act request, obtained reversal of the district court’s decision that the IRS was not required to segregate and produce factual portions of documents and that the IRS properly applied the tax convention treaty information exemption in FOIA.
 The case has been cited over 160 times.